| Written by Michal Wozniakowski-Zehenter

 RADIO-FREQUENCY IDENTIFICATION TAGS

 RFID-based transponders are also a crucial technology regarding safety solutions in the mining industry.
 The tags monitor personnel's location, movement, and performance as wearables and machinery.
-On top of that, they can detect and alarm upfront potentially hazardous situations naming cave-ins as an example.
+On top of that, they can detect and alarm potentially hazardous situations upfront, naming cave-ins as an example.
 In case of an emergency, tags inform master control about the position of personnel to have a better picture of where to focus rescue teams in the first place.
 RFID tags are also useful while blasting to ensure all personnel is in safe positions.
 Read more about miner tracking here...

 Mining Technology: